Mahmoud-Mansour5/image_registration_By-pso-/README.md

 ### 1. Image Distortion
 - **Purpose**: Create a distorted version of the original image to test the algorithm's matching capabilities
+- **Types of Distortions**:
-- **Applied Transformations**:
+  - Geometric Transformations:
-  - Random rotation: -45° to +45° degrees
+    * Random rotation: -45° to +45° degrees
-  - Horizontal translation: -30 to +30 pixels
+    * Horizontal translation: -30 to +30 pixels
-  - Vertical translation: -30 to +30 pixels
+    * Vertical translation: -30 to +30 pixels
-  - Scaling: 0.8 to 1.2 of original size
+    * Scaling: 0.8 to 1.2 of original size
+  - Nonlinear Distortions:
+    * Wave distortion
+    * Local region distortion
+    * Multiscale distortion
-- **Implementation**: Using OpenCV's geometric transformation matrix
+- **Implementation**: Using OpenCV's geometric transformation matrix and custom distortion maps

 ### 2. PSO Registration Algorithm
 - **Core Principle**: Simulates swarm behavior to search for optimal solution